-Prior to releasing his first solo CD, Crit Harmon was best known as a producer and a songwriter.
+Crit Harmon is a music producer and a songwriter.
 The early success he enjoyed as a record producer included the acclaimed “Black Sheep” by Martin Sexton, which opened the door to a career of producing well over 100 records for singer songwriters Martin Sexton, Susan Werner, Lori McKenna, Mary Gauthier, Meg Hutchinson and many more.
 In addition to producing, Crit often cowrites, penning songs with several of the artists including Mary Gauthier, Kerri Powers, Martin Sexton and Ed Romanoff.
-On alt country artist Mary Gauthier’s break out CD “Drag Queens in Limousines”, he cowrote 6 of the 10 songs including the gritty iconic ballad “I Drink”, which has gone on to be recorded many times over by country artists including Blake Shelton, Tim McGraw, and most recently country legend Bobby Bare.
+On alt country artist Mary Gauthier’s break out CD “Drag Queens in Limousines”, he cowrote the gritty iconic ballad “I Drink”, which has gone on to be recorded many times over by country artists including Blake Shelton, Tim McGraw, and most recently country legend Bobby Bare.

 When he wasn’t working as the right hand man to singer songwriters, Crit was writing and producing his own original songs, piling up an impressive list of film and TV credits including NCIS, Blue Bloods, Justified, Rescue Me and Agent Carter.